Structural optimization problem

 Optimization as an engineering tool

-I see optimization techniques as a tool that engineers can (or should) use in design tasks or decision making.
-One of the main task of a structural engineer is to decide the building specifications, that is, materials to be used, dimension and cross-sectional areas of structure and many more.
-Due to many design choices to make: what materials to use? what should the dimension of the columns, beams, etc.?
+I see optimization technique as a tool that engineers can (or should) use in design tasks or decision making.
+One of the main task of a structural engineer is to decide the building design specifications, that is, materials to be used, dimension and cross-sectional areas of the structure and many more.
+Due to plenty of design choices to make: what materials to use? what should the dimension of the columns, beams, etc.?
 Structural design is best framed as an optimization problem (OP).
-Mathematically, it is stated as
+Mathematically, it is formally stated as

-A simple problem that demonstrates the application of the optimization framework to structural problems is hereby explained.
-The figure shown below is a simple truss structure with three members and an applied load at the free end of each member [3].
+A simple structure is used to demonstrate the application of the optimization framework to structural design problems is hereby explained.
+The figure shown below is a truss structure with three members and an applied load at the free end of each member [3].

-Using principle of structural analysis, the stresses ($\sigma_i, i=1,2,3$) for each truss member can be easily calculated as
+Using principle of structural analysis, the stresses ($\sigma_i, i=1,2,3$) for each truss member can be expressed as

 Reference